Nikolaev-Oleg/Lake-Angre/README.md

 n'=|sin(365.25n)|

 **Model 1.1**

-so, there were initially 17 predictors.
+So, there were initially 17 predictors.
 To account for the possible time lag, another 16 predictors were added, which represented LARC data with a 1-month back shift.
 Larger time shifts were not taken into account in the model, since with the addition of a larger number of parameters, the task of comparing models using AIC becomes too computationally complicated.
 Variables with a time shift are designated by the suffix _shift1.
 We also added precipitation data for each month from November to May as predictors, since the amount of snow in winter can affect the amount of water in the lake.
 Thus, there were 40 predictors in total.
 Next, we estimated the correlation coefficients of the predictors with the lake area and selected those for which the coefficient was greater than 0.35.
 The remaining parameters were:
 1) RH